-Do not take Veltassa if you are allergic to patiromer sorbitex calcium or any of the ingredients in Veltassa.
+Do not take VELTASSA if you are allergic to VELTASSA or any of its ingredients.

-The most common side effects of Veltassa include: constipation, diarrhea, nausea, stomach-area (abdominal) discomfort, and gas.
+The most common side effects of VELTASSA include: constipation, low levels of magnesium, diarrhea, nausea, stomach-area (abdominal) discomfort, and gas.

-The risk information provided here is not comprehensive.
-To learn more, talk about Veltassa with your healthcare provider or pharmacist.
+The risk information provided here is not comprehensive and does not take the place of talking with your doctor about your medical condition or treatment.
+To learn more about VELTASSA, talk with your healthcare provider or pharmacist.
 Please see full Prescribing Information.